nocomplexity/0complexity/principles.md

 -   Make use of open standards supported by FOSS software implementations.
 This so you do not have an vendor lock in when you do want it.
--   All basic tests should be automated when possible.
+-   All basic tests SHOULD be automated when possible.
 Nowadays every serious business IT system must meet an enormous amount of explicit and implicit standards and requirements.
 E.g. for safety, security, privacy and of course error free is always nice to have.